dannypsnl/dannypsnl.github.io/posts/2018-07-04-magic-in-redux-go-2.1.md

     )[0] // 0 at here is because checkReducer promise that we will only receive one return
 ```

 The same, Kind is Ptr means it's `rematch.Reducer`.
 Remember `actualReducer, initState := getReducerAndInitState(r)` this line, we got `(reducer, state)` pair.
 Now, when we receive a `rematch.Reducer`, `reducer` produce by `InsideReducer`, where is it?
 We do not see it at any user's code, right?
 Because it's defined at package `rematch`, export it is because reflection can only take exported member!

-Else it's original reducer(a normal function apply reducer required), we won't talk about it again, you can refer to [design-of-redux-go-v2](/blog/2018/05/17/cs/design-of-redux-go-v2/) to getting more information.
+Else its original reducer(a normal function apply reducer required), we won't talk about it again, you can refer to [design-of-redux-go-v2](/blog/2018/05/17/cs/design-of-redux-go-v2/) to getting more information.
+Back to InsideReducer.

-Back to InsideReducer

 ```go
 // package rematch